OmerAlfaruk/OmerAlfaruk/README.md

 ## 👨‍💻 About Me
 I enjoy turning ideas into real applications — from **mobile apps** to **backend APIs** and **modern web interfaces**.

-I like working on:
-- Mobile applications with **Flutter**
-- Backend services using **FastAPI**
-- Web applications with **React and Next.js**
-- Writing clean, readable, and maintainable code

-I’m curious by nature, enjoy solving problems, and I’m always looking to grow as a developer.

 ---

 ## 🛠️ What I Work With